Fatemah-Bahzad/Space_object_tracker/README.md

 # Space_object_tracker

-the code is a part of a bigger project to apply a navigation system to a dish.
-The software takes in an input like a name of a planet, ID number of a satellite, and gives back the location of the object and updates it every 2s.
+the code is a part of a bigger project to apply a navigation system to a dish usign Raspberry_Pi, motors, and encoders The software takes in an input like a name of a planet, ID number of a satellite, and gives back the location of the object and updates it every 2s.
 The base station location and time zone can be changed through the GUI

 The overall code is between four files: